d-bl/MAE-gf/docs/counting-new.md

 #### How to make the quartet of words

 a.
 Apply mirror b &rArr; d
 b.
-Apply mirror b &rArr; p on both the original word and the result from step a)
+Apply mirror b &rArr; p on both the original word and the result from step a): b &rArr; p, d &rArr; q

 > ctrclc , ctlcrc , clctrc , crctlc